Reviewed Date: 11/30/2021

-In the 2010 Legislative Session, the General Assembly passed Public Chapter No. 529, the Tennessee Clean Energy Future Act of 2009.
-Central to the bill, which amended T.C.A. § 68-120-101, are authorization for adoption of energy efficiency standards and implementation of the broadened statewide building standards that took effect July 1, 2010.
-Currently, state requirements apply only to municipal, county, state, and certain private buildings, newly constructed one- and two-family dwellings. and include regulation of various structural and safety factors.
+T.C.A. § 68-120-101 authorizes cities to adopt energy efficiency standards and implement statewide building standards.
+Currently, state requirements apply only to municipal, county, state, and certain private buildings, newly constructed one- and two-family dwellings, and include regulation of various structural and safety factors.

 Applicability of the standards, however, is not absolute as this legislation effectively created three classes of code enforcement across the state:

 1. Exempt – Cities where local building codes and local code enforcement meet state minimum standards.
 These cities will continue to adopt and enforce their own building codes.